 NOTE: Each user can change the default behaviour of search within their Preferences by removing the tick from the checkbox next to Quick Search default.

 By clicking on a search result the Record will open and the Search Results Window will be closed automatically.
-It is also possible to open the Record without closing the Search results window by right clicking on the name and using the Context Menu to select 'Open, keeping Search results' as seen below;
+If you want to keep the Search results window open, right click on the name and use the Context Menu to select 'Open, keeping Search results' as seen below;

 Personalising the Desktop

 System Administrators can personalise the look of the Workbooks User Interface(and of printed output) by replacing the default Workbooks logo with an image of your choice.
 Click here to find out how.
 In addition, you can control which, if any, windows open automatically when you login, by 'pinning' Landing Pages and/or records using the pushpin symbol towards the top right-hand corner .

 Clicking on this symbol changes its appearance so it now looks like this and causes the Landing Page or record to open when you first login.

 NOTE: The window will appear the same size and in the same position as it was when you pinned it.
 You can stop the window from opening on login by clicking on the pushpin again or by deleting the option from the My Pinned Windows section within Preferences.

 All Users can customise their Workbooks User Interface by creating shortcuts to specific Workbooks Records, Views on Landing Pages, or Reports.
 Clicking on the Record icon in the top left-hand corner of a Workbooks record will open a menu with a list of options.
 Select Add shortcut on the Desktop.
 This will now add an 'All People' icon shortcut to your Desktop.

 The Desktop icon will adopt the name of the Record, View or Report for which you are creating the shortcut.
 To remove any Desktop Shortcuts, right-click on the shortcut and select Remove Shortcut.